JasonEtco/jasonet.co/src/pages/posts/on-lurking.md

 ✅ My 2 cents - I think that purple is a great color.
 ```

 The difference there is in the approach.
 Rather than being prescriptive and asserting your opinion, you're making a suggestion that they can choose to completely ignore.
 And they can ignore it!
-Remember, no one said "we really need Jason's opinion here" - your opinion wasn't requested, so it doesn't need to be considered seriously.
+Remember, no one said "we really need Jason's opinion here" - your input wasn't requested, so it doesn't need to be considered seriously.

 **You can't bring your ego into channels that you're not supposed to be a part of.**